zincsearch/zincsearch-docs/docs/storage.md

 ## MinIO

-Zinc can use MinIO for storing indexes.
+ZincSearch can use MinIO for storing indexes.
 Just like S3 storage, for using MinIO the index needs to be precreated.

 * Precreate the index
 e.g.